Occasional Newsletter: Till & Drift

 Instagram: @emilylarned

 Contact: [email protected]

 CV

-Emily Larned has been publishing as a socially engaged artistic practice since 1993, when as a teenager she made her first zine.
-Her imprint Alder & Frankia (est. 2016) publishes new collaborations and reissues from feminist archives.
-Together with Bridget Elmer she is co-founder of Impractical Labor in Service of the Speculative Arts (ILSSA, est. 2008), a union for reflective creative practice.
-To date ILSSA has counted nearly 500 members in 37 states and 6 countries.
+Emily is co-founder of Impractical Labor in Service of the Speculative Arts (ILSSA, est. 2008), a union for reflective creative practice.
+To date ILSSA counts nearly 500 members in 37 states and 6 countries.
 ILSSA explores the immaterial working conditions of impractical laborers through participatory projects, publications, and exhibitions.
-Emily lives and works in Storrs Mansfield, CT.
+ILSSA is an ongoing collaboration with artist, educator, and arts advocate Bridget Elmer.

 Emily learned letterpress printing as an apprentice to Robin Price while an undergraduate at Wesleyan University, & she served on the Board of Booklyn Artists Alliance for eight years.
 She has taught at every education level from after-school program through MFA, & has presented about her work at dozens of institutions.
 From 2009-2019 she was Chair of Graphic Design at the Shintaro Akatsu School of Design (SASD) at the University of Bridgeport, Connecticut, where she established SASD Design Service, a sliding-scale, community-oriented, student-run, award-winning design studio.
-She has also taught at UAL's Central St. Martins (London, UK), Colorado College, Wesleyan University, SUNY Purchase College, Visual Studies Workshop, Anhui Polytechnic University (Anhui, Wuhu, China), and Ludong University (Yantai, Ludong, China), and Art New England at Bennington College.
-She is looking forward to teaching Riso Ephemera: Printing the Day at Women's Studio Workhop in July 2026.
+She has taught at UAL's Central St. Martins (London, UK), Colorado College, Wesleyan University, SUNY Purchase College, Visual Studies Workshop, Anhui Polytechnic University (Anhui, Wuhu, China), Ludong University (Yantai, Ludong, China), and Art New England at Bennington College.
+She is looking forward to teaching Riso Ephemera: Printing the Day at Women's Studio Workshop in July 2026.